travistrle/growsmart/README.md

 ```

 ### TypeChecking
-# Find files that do not meet typecheck
+# Find files that do not meet typecheck and automatically fix
 ```bash
 pnpm lint --fix
 ```